How to Use Shiny Rubber Stamps and Maintain Them

 “NEVER JERK YOUR STAMP TO CREATE AN IMPRESSION”

 By jerking here, I mean pressing the stamp hard with a sudden movement.
-If you do it that way, you risk spoiling the stamp before its recommended lifespan.
-Secondly, when you jerk the stamp you are likely to create a double impression error.
-This is when you make two unintended impressions because the stamp tends to jump and touch the document twice instead of one.
+If you do it that way, you risk spoiling the rubber stamp before its recommended lifespan.
+Secondly, when you jerk the rubber stamp, you are likely to create a double impression error.
+It is when you make two unintended impressions because the rubber stamp tends to jump and touch the document twice instead of one.
 Hope you’re getting me right.

 Okay, learn this too!
 Jerking stamps is one of the reasons why stamps get spoiled quickly.
 Employees in banks and elsewhere who jerk stamps make their companies lose a lot of money every year.
-This is why, as an employer, you don’t only stop at buying stamps but also endeavour to train your staff on how to use them.
+As an employer, you don’t only stop at buying stamps but also endeavour to train your staff on how to use them.
 And this post is intended to help you solve the problem.

 Jerking stamps also leads to poor impressions.
-If you want to produce crystal clear impressions on your documents, stop jerking them and learn a proper way of handling them.
-And this is …..
+If you want to produce a crystal clear mark on your documents, stop jerking them and learn a proper way of handling them.

 “PRESS YOUR STAMP GENTLY WITH YOUR DOCUMENT ON AN EVEN SURFACE”